Best Honey for Hot Toddy

 Does a hot toddy actually help when you are sick?

-While a hot toddy is not a cure, its components each offer some relief: honey coats and soothes the throat (clinically proven for cough suppression), warm liquid helps with congestion and hydration, lemon provides vitamin C, and a small amount of alcohol can promote relaxation and sleep.
+While a hot toddy is not a cure, its components each offer some relief: honey coats and soothes the throat (clinically shown to suppress coughs), warm liquid helps with congestion and hydration, lemon provides vitamin C, and a small amount of alcohol can promote relaxation and sleep.
 The steam from the hot drink also helps clear nasal passages.
 However, excessive alcohol is counterproductive when sick, so limit to one toddy.

 What whiskey is best for a hot toddy?